Repaso de los tiempos gramaticales

 This sums up the present tenses in English.

-So far, so good… I have reminded you of all the tenses, please don’t forget to work on your Consignas.
+So far, so good… we have reminded you of all the tenses, please don’t forget to work on your Consignas.

 Stay tune for the next class.